- Adventure Journal

 I do, however, have a number of friends who’ve committed to gluten-free eating for a variety of reasons ranging from celiac disease to gluten-intolerance to “gluten just makes me feel icky.”
 The unexpected bonus for me is that I’ve become quite familiar with Bend restaurants doing an outstanding job on the gluten-free front.

-Here are seven dishes and eateries you simply MUST try, whether you’re a gluten-free diner or just a foodie looking for a great meal.
+Here are six dishes and eateries you simply MUST try, whether you’re a gluten-free diner or just a foodie looking for a great meal.

 1) The barbecue shrimp at Zydeco.
 This has been one of my favorite dishes in Bend for years, and it wasn’t until two days ago I had any idea it was gluten-free.
 The spicy, creamy sauce they use on these shrimp is so magical, they actually sell it in containers to take home.
 If you’re lucky enough to eat it at the restaurant, you can choose between having it served over grit cakes or mashed potatoes.
 Both options are delicious, and if you’re not restricted to gluten-free dining, ask for extra bread to mop up the sauce (gluten-free diners can request gluten-free cornbread).
 Besides the shrimp, Zydeco has an impressive menu packed with gluten-free appetizers, main courses, sides, and desserts, so this is one of your best bets in town if you’re committed to omitting the gluten.